 Florida Statute of Limitations for Slip and Fall Claims

-The Florida statute of limitations for slip and fall claims is four years from the time of the incident.
+The Florida statute of limitations for slip and fall claims is two years from the time of the incident.
 However, federal, state, and municipal government agencies can all have shorter deadlines for filing your claim, and missing these deadlines can mean forfeiting your right to pursue compensation for your injuries.
 Some agencies may require notice of your claim in as little as 30 days from the time of the accident, so it’s imperative you determine the entity responsible for your accident and its processes as soon as possible.

 Complete a Free Case Evaluation form now